 Data collection tools developed

-The University of Idaho CSET project, Promoting Positive Traffic Safety Culture in RITI Communities Through Active Engagement: Barriers and Opportunities, completed development of a survey tool that will be used in the in-depth interviews with community leaders.
+The University of Idaho CSET project, Promoting Positive Traffic Safety Culture in RITI Communities through Active Engagement: Barriers and Opportunities, completed development of a survey tool that will be used in the in-depth interviews with community leaders.
 The project has already used it to conduct two in-depth interviews (via zoom video conference) with the leaders of two communities.

 Sponsorship